 WHAT’S NEEDED: Help with vetting “hot topics” and suitable speakers to share actionable take-aways with expo attendees.

-HOURS: TBD, based on planning meeting scope of expectations; email reviews of course topics, titles and descriptions in October/November; and speaker identification/confirmation January through March; estimated 2 hours per month for 5 months.
+HOURS: TBD, based on planning meeting scope of expectations; email reviews of course topics, titles and descriptions in February/March; estimated 2 hours per month for 4 months.

 Annual Meeting 2020 Planning: